Odyssey

 }

 For now, we're only interested in fetching the track list for our homepage.
-Let's name that specific tracksForHome to make it as descriptive as possible.
-We want this to return a non-null list of non-null Tracks.
+Let's name that specific query tracksForHome to make it as descriptive as possible.
+We want this query to return a non-null list of non-null Tracks.
 We'll also add a nice description:

 type Query {